April is National Heartworm Awareness Month, and it’s a good time to begin watching out for the symptoms of heartworm in your dog.

 As the temperature starts to warm up and the weather gets wetter, mosquitoes start to hatch and buzz around, spreading itchy bites all over the place.
 But mosquitoes are more than just a nuisance.
 They are transmitters of heartworm.

-If you and your dog have spent time in an area where mosquitoes are common, keep an eye out for these six symptoms that are signs your dog might be infected with heartworm.
+Talk to your vet about heartworm prevention, and seek treatment if you see concerning symptoms in your dog.
+If you and your pet have spent time in an area where mosquitoes are common, keep an eye out for these six signs that your dog might be infected with heartworm.

-Keep an eye on the cough, and if it gets worse, take a trip to the veterinarian.
+Keep an eye on the cough, and if it gets worse, take a trip to the vet.

 If your dog seems more tired than usual after exercise, it may be a sign that a heartworm infection is progressing.